 61) Bug Surprise: The surprise is that this isn’t made from bug parts but instead contains delicious ingredients like pudding, candy, cookies and frozen berries which are all mixed together with frozen bug parts!
 No actual live bugs were injured during the making of this meal because they were all frozen beforehand then ground up into a paste before being added.
 You get to see the surprise revealed when you get to the bottom of the bowl!

 62) Monster Pudding: This is pudding made out of monster parts that are mixed into it, making it more than just your every day pudding.
-It’s very popular with children who love eating guts and getting their hands dirty while eating at taverns.
+It’s very popular with drunk dwarves who love getting their hands dirty while eating at taverns.
 The type of monsters used to make this dish include goblins, orcs, ogres and merfolk (shark meat).
 All these ingredients are either ground up or chopped fine before being added to a mixture which includes other foods like brown sugar, eggs and milk.
 It’s perfectly safe for consumption because all parts used were thoroughly cooked before adding them in!
 Of course if you drink too much then you might end up vomiting!
 So eat with caution lest you want some fun on your plate rather than in your stomach!

 63) Trogdolyte Burgers: This is a typical peasant dish made mostly from the ground up flesh of troglodytes.
 The edible parts are mixed together with other ingredients like brown sugar, eggs, milk and vegetables before being made into burger patties which are then grilled.
 It’s great for when you want to taste the forbidden or get that adventurous thrill without actually risking your life in real combat!